theneosloth/cargo/README.md

 # CargoExport
 Export utilities for mediawiki cargo tables

-Cargo table definitions are dynamically parsed into dataclasses.
+Cargo table definitions are dynamically parsed into Pydantic dataclasses.

 cargo/fetcher.py provides the basic interface for all fighting game wiki related methods.